- Ph.D. 1936

 - Dean of College of Arts and Sciences

 William Fontaine was a native of Chester, Pennsylvania, the second of thirteen children of a steelworker and his wife.
-His grandmother, a slave until the end of the Civil War, helped to raise him.
+His grandmother, an enslaved woman until the end of the Civil War, helped to raise him.
 His early schooling took place at an all-black elementary school and then at predominantly white Chester High School.
 As he grew up, young Fontaine witnessed a bloody race riot and the marching of the Ku Klux Klan through Chester.
 It was not an easy life, but his parents stressed the value of churchgoing and of education, and his widowed Aunt Nettie provided the funds for the children to attend college.
 He graduated cum laude from Lincoln University in 1930, where he was class president and a member of Omega Psi Phi fraternity.
 Thurgood Marshall was one of his classmates and Langston Hughes had graduated a year ahead of them.

 Fontaine enrolled at the University of Pennsylvania to pursue graduate studies in the field of philosophy, earning a master’s degree in 1932 and the Doctor of Philosophy degree in 1936.
 During his years as a graduate student he also took courses at Harvard and taught part-time at Lincoln University; one of his students at Lincoln was Kwame Nkrumah, later leader of Ghana.
 His dissertation was on the “Concept of Fortune in Boethius and Giordana Bruno.”
 For Fontaine, philosophy was not only an academic discipline, it was the foundation of human society.